xeno14/GPIOVisualizer/README.md

 ## Usage

 Place `RPi` into your working directory.
-Visualization starts automatically.

 ## ATTENTION

 - When you run on Raspberry Pi, RPi directory in this repository should be removed.

-- During running, matplotlib window looks freezing. **If you have an idea to fix it or of another way to visualize, please tell me**
+# TODO

+- file(python) selection
+- console window
+  - stdout
+  - stderr

 ## License